 In depth coverage of advanced health care concepts with nursing application through selected exemplars.
 Concepts include acid-based, altered thought processes, clotting, diversity, fluid and electrolytes, gas exchange, metabolism, nutrition, perfusion, stress, tissue integrity, and violence.
 Continuing development of clinical judgment with integration of all program concepts.
+Four lecture hours, four laboratory hours per week.

-Co-Requisites: RNSG 1324, 2138, 2361
+Co-Requisites: RNSG, 2238, 2361, 2230

-RNSG 1160, 1360,\ 2360,\ 2361\ - CLINICALS ASSOCIATED WITH ALL THREE SEMESTERS OF NURSING CLASSES
+RNSG 2360\, 2361\ - CLINICALS ASSOCIATED WITH ALL THREE SEMESTERS OF NURSING CLASSES

 These are health-related work-based learning experiences that enable the student to apply specialized occupation theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Emphasis is placed on application of advanced concepts and skills for development of the associate degree nurse role with care of person and families experiencing chronic illness/disorders, acute exacerbation of chronic illness, and long-term health care needs in a variety of acute care, long-term and extended care settings, including the home and community.
 These settings provide opportunities to explore the realities of the level of responsibility and accountability required for registered nursing practice.
+Nine clinical hours per week.

-Credit Hours Each: 3 (Nine hours per week)
+Credit Hours Each: 3